druid-io/druid-io.github.io/_posts/2013-09-19-launching-druid-with-apache-whirr.md

     bin/whirr launch-cluster --config recipes/druid.properties

 When the cluster is ready, ssh instructions will print and we can connect and use the cluster.
+For more instructions on using a Druid cluster, see [here](https://github.com/metamx/druid/wiki/Querying-your-data).
 To destroy a cluster when we're done, run:

     bin/whirr destroy-cluster --config recipes/druid.properties